biopython/biopython.github.io/wiki/BioSQL.md

 Installation
 ============

-This is fairly complicated - partly because there are some many options.
+This is fairly complicated - partly because there are so many options.
-For example, you can use a range of different SQL database packages (we'll focus on MySQL), you can have the database on your own computer (the assumption here) or on a separate server.
-Also the details will vary depending on your operating system.
+For example, you can use a range of different SQL database packages (we'll focus on MySQL), you can have the database on your own computer (the assumption here) or on a separate server, and of course there are usernames and passwords associated with database.
+And finally the details will also vary depending on your operating system.

 This text is based in part on the [BioSQL scheme INSTALL instructions](http://code.open-bio.org/cgi/viewcvs.cgi/*checkout*/biosql-schema/INSTALL?rev=HEAD&cvsroot=biosql&content-type=text/plain),